Frank Herbert's Children of Dune: Reception

 Laura Fries of Variety cited the complexity of Herbert's novels and called the adaptation "decidedly more accessible—even if that means more soaplike".
 Melanie McFarland of the Seattle Post-Intelligencer called the miniseries "exciting to watch", adding that "common couch potatoes will delight in the show's dark operatics, especially when cloaked in exquisite special effects" and that "Herbert devotees should be pleased with the outcome".
 McFarland noted that, though complex, "Children of Dune doesn't feel weighed down by its ponderous story line, where its predecessor did".
-Ron Wertheimer of The New York Times, however, wrote, "Subtlety?
+Ron Wertheimer of The New York Times wrote, "Subtlety?
 Nuance?
 No and no. The plot ... doesn't always make sense.
 The film ... unfolds more as a pageant than as a coherent narrative."
 Emmet Asher-Perrin of Tor.com wrote that "there are ways in which this sequel series outstrips the initial series entirely."
 She praised the "clever changes" made to the plot, in particular the removal of Irulan from the conspiracy against Paul, and the expansion of Wensicia's role.
 But Asher-Perrin also criticized the first installment, blaming the lack of plot and difficult-to-adapt themes in Dune Messiah.
+Matthew Jackson of Syfy wrote in 2024 that because of the source novels' complex plots, "Children of Dune is somewhat streamlined as a miniseries, and some of the weirder elements are smoothed over or ditched entirely in order to make the story a bit more straightforward for audiences that aren't necessarily Herbert devotees.
+Still, the propulsive plotting that made the original miniseries work is still there, and the sequel boasts an even more impressive set of stars".